 Note that if you have one of the vehicles above and it was manufactured after August 24, 2016, it does not have this glitch.
 GM had already started putting in updated computer modules by that time, to fix the error.

 How long did GM know about this problem?

 Notably, GM has had other problems with its airbags in the past, such as the Takata airbag recall.
-This current defect is a new, separate problem.

 What is GM doing about the defect?

 GM has taken basic steps to fix the affected vehicles.
 The recall they issued will cover all 3.6 million vehicles they believe could be affected, and owners will be notified of the recall.
 Owners can then bring in their vehicle to have the computer module updated for free.
 Once it’s updated, the defect should be resolved.

 This approach is good, but it only works to prevent future problems.
 It does not address any accidents that already happened or any injuries caused by the defect.
 Only as accident victims come forward can we begin to hold GM accountable for the damage done and get the victims and their families a recovery.

 Is GM liable for accidents caused by the airbag glitch?

 Legally, GM is responsible for making a safe product that performs as it’s advertised to perform.
 Any injuries caused by the airbag defect are considered product liability claims, and the people hurt (and their families) have a right to seek damages.

 Under the law, GM is liable even if it didn’t know about the glitch.
 That’s because they have a duty to properly test their product before it goes to market.
 The fact that they allowed a glitch through—one that can disable lifesaving devices at the most crucial moment—counts as “negligence.”
 Negligence simply means they were careless and that their carelessness could cause harm to others.